m1geo/UNV/README.md

 Example: running the streaming session on localhost

-1)	Find your webcam's device node, typically /dev/video0
+1. Find your webcam's device node, typically `/dev/video0`

-2)	Open a terminal, and run the server by:
+2. Open a terminal, and run the server by:
-	./Server -m v4l -d /dev/video0 -p 9999 -t UDP -c H264
+    `./Server -m v4l -d /dev/video0 -p 9999 -t UDP -c H264`

-3)	Open another terminal, and run the client by:
+3. Open another terminal, and run the client by:
-	./runClient localhost 9999 UDP H264
+    `./runClient localhost 9999 UDP H264`

     Notice that the client has specific syntax, i.e.:
-	./runClient <ipaddress> <port_no> <UDP or TCP> <H264 or MJPEG>
+    `./runClient <ipaddress> <port_no> <UDP or TCP> <H264 or MJPEG>`

-4)	Once both are launched, type:
+4. Once both are launched, type:
-	SETUP
+    `SETUP`

-	in the client window, followed by
+    in the client window, followed by:
-	PLAY
+    `PLAY`

-5)	To stop the streaming, just press CTRL+C in the Server window, which is explicitly captured by the server, freeing codecs and memory.
+5. To stop the streaming, just press CTRL+C in the Server window, which is explicitly captured by the server, freeing codecs and memory.